 Consider staged bulk instead of one oversized run

-Ordering a massive quantity to secure the lowest unit price can backfire if inventory sits too long.
-Gummies can become harder to bottle cleanly as time passes, and long storage increases the chance of cosmetic or texture changes that lead to complaints or returns.
+Ordering a year's supply to get the lowest unit price?
+That can backfire.
+Gummies get harder to bottle as they age, and long storage invites cosmetic or texture issues that lead to complaints.
+You'll hurt your margins.

 A more balanced approach is staged bulk: plan volume for the year, then produce and release in scheduled waves.
 You still get scale benefits while keeping each release within a tighter “freshness window” for distribution.